-\paragraph{Our contribution} In this paper we evaluate evolutionary approaches by testing methods closely related to the recent AdaptVQE ansatz \cite{grimsley2019adaptive}.
-The mutations of our so called QNEAT scheme feature insertion, deletion, swapping and modification of circuit gates.
+\paragraph{Our contribution} We provide a comprehensive empirical evaluation of evolutionary optimization of quantum gate circuits \cite{Nielsen2010} with respect to a goal function that corresponds to the expectation value of some target Hamiltonian.
+The mutations of our scheme feature insertion, deletion, swapping, and modification of circuit gates.
+The Hamiltonian of a quantum system is an operator (or matrix) corresponding to the total energy of that system.
 By testing the algorithm on Hamiltonians with varying difficulty, we show how the importance of these operations depends on the given problem.
-For instance, in case of a trivial local Hamiltonian, the algorithm chooses to mostly forgo usage of the latter three operations and instead mainly inserts gates.
-Oppositely, for a Spin-Glass Hamiltonian, the success rate of the swapping operation is highest, indicating that for more difficult problems gate insertion might be insufficient for successful optimization.
+In case of a local Hamiltonian, the algorithm chooses to mostly forgo usage of the latter three operations and instead inserts gates in $\approx 7\%$ of all cases.
+Oppositely, for a Spin-Glass Hamiltonian, the success rate of the swapping operation is highest at about $11\%$, indicating that for more difficult problems gate insertion might be insufficient for successful optimization.
 These results refine upon the observations of \cite{tang2019qubit}.
-Also, we compare how the QNEAT scheme's performance is reduced when run on real quantum hardware.
-Consistent with expectation, optimization towards ground states prepared by non-local gates suffers non-trivial slowdown when run on IBMQ machines \emph{Manhattan, Toronto} and \emph{Paris}.
-Finally, we compare the speed of convergence of the QNEAT scheme with gradient descent methods and find the evolutionary scheme to drastically outperform the gradient method (Fig. \ref{fig:repcount}).
-However, we note that such performances are subject to a strong dependence on system size and the current literature still lacks the respective theoretical treatment.
-However, we are optimistic that evolutionary strategies retain comparable performance for larger systems.
+Also, we compare how our scheme's performance is reduced when run on actual quantum hardware.
+Consistent with expectation, optimization towards ground states prepared by non-local gates suffers non-trivial slowdown when run on IBMQ machines \emph{Manhattan}, \emph{Toronto} and \emph{Paris} \cite{ibmq2021}.
+Finally, we compare the speed of convergence to gradient descent methods and find the evolutionary scheme to drastically outperform the gradient method as sketched in \cref{fig:repcount}.
+However, we note that such performances are subject to a strong dependence on system size, and the current literature still lacks the respective theoretical treatment.
+We are nevertheless optimistic that evolutionary strategies retain comparable performance for larger quantum systems.

+\paragraph{Related Work} One of the first proposed variational quantum eigensolvers discussed trapped-ion computers for quantum chemistry \cite{Yung2014}.
+It represents the foundation of most existing techniques so far.

-\paragraph{Related Work} Unfolding concurrently to variational approaches \cite{grimsley2019adaptive}, work at the intersection of evolutionary- and quantum computing broadly falls into two categories: quantum-inspired evolutionary algorithms for classical computers and simulated quantum evolutionary algorithms.
+Unfolding concurrently to variational approaches \cite{grimsley2019adaptive}, work at the intersection of evolutionary algorithms and quantum computing broadly falls into two categories: quantum-inspired evolutionary algorithms for classical computers and simulated quantum evolutionary algorithms.